 - Press the biscuit down into the bottom of a 20cm/8" deep springform tin.
 Leave to the side for now.

 For the Cheesecake!

-- Mix your Cream Cheese on its own till smooth - will only take 10-20 seconds or so.
+- Mix your cream cheese on its own until smooth - will only take 10-20 seconds or so.

 - Bake in the oven for 10 minutes, and then lower the temperature to 110C/90C Fan, and bake for 35-45 minutes.
 It should have a small wobble in the middle, but mainly be solid!

 - Once baked, leave to cool IN THE OVEN with the door ajar, for 2 hours.

 - Once cooled, leave to set in the fridge overnight.